rbuerki/Data-Engineering-Nanodegree/7_capstone_open_data_ZH/README.md

 ## Acknowledgements

-Ressources which helped me to develop date and time dimensions in postgres:
+Ressources which helped me to develop date and time dimensions in postgreSQL:

 - [wiki on postgresql.org](https://wiki.postgresql.org/wiki/Date_and_Time_dimensions)
 - [blogpost by nicholasduffy.com](https://nicholasduffy.com/posts/postgresql-date-dimension/)